Yopaman/simpler-twitch/README.md

 ### Account mode

 - Create an application on [twitch developper console](https://dev.twitch.tv/console/apps).
 Note your client id.
 - Run `setup-account.sh` and follow the setup.
-It will use your client id to get a token and save it.
+It will use your client id to get a token and save it. (the method used to get the token is very hacky and may not work)

 To watch a stream, use